9cb14c1ec0/opentaxsolver/OTS_2017/0_README.txt

   RPLCSTRNG_02

 History:
+    * v15.06 (4/2/2018) - Adjusted Virginia program for Line-12 to force itemized
+	deductions if itemized on Federal, even if VA.
+Std.
+Deduction would have been greater.
     * v15.05 (3/23/2018) - Minor improvements to PDF printouts US-1040 + NJ State.
     * v15.04 (3/16/2018) - Further automated California CA540 Adjustments form.
 	Provides more complete form fill-out.